-CEREC crowns are natural looking and are a reliable tooth replacement.
+CEREC crowns are natural-looking and are reliable tooth replacements.
 Unlike metal crowns, ceramic crowns aren’t obvious.
 And, as long as you care for it properly, it should last for many years.

-If you need a crown and you’d like to learn more about CEREC and the benefits of same-day dentistry, schedule an appointment at Santa Monica Bay Dental.
+If you need a crown and want to learn more about CEREC and the benefits of same-day dentistry, schedule an appointment at Santa Monica Bay Dental.
 We’re happy to discuss your situation and make an appropriate recommendation for you.